groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-docx-to-pdf.md

 id: convert-docx-to-pdf
 url: conversion/net/convert-docx-to-pdf
 title: Convert DOCX to PDF
-description: "You can convert Microsoft Word DOCX file to PDF document in C# language.
-Just check our guide and use GroupDocs.Conversion for .NET to convert DOCX to PDF in a quick and intuitive way."
+description: "DOCX format represents Microsoft Word Open XML Document with .docx extension.
+Learn how to convert DOCX to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert DOCX to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-DOCX is a well-known format for Microsoft Word documents.
+Docx is well-known format for Microsoft Word documents.
 Introduced from 2007 with the release of Microsoft Office 2007, the structure of this new Document format was changed from plain binary to a combination of XML and binary files.
-Docx files can be opened with Word 2007 and later versions, but not with the earlier versions of MS Word which support DOC file extensions.
+Docx files can be opened with Word 2007 and lateral versions but not with the earlier versions of MS Word which support DOC file extensions.

-To convert DOCX to PDF file in C# just call `Convert` method like shown below:
+To convert from Microsoft Word Open XML Document (.docx) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source DOCX file